tytydraco/yessleep/out/My_Dead_Friend.md

 Fuck.

 He whipped me and whipped me and then he started fucking me, and he recorded everything.
 I was crying and I felt so ashamed.
 I hated his son Rick.
 I would always hate him.
-I even said a prayer that Rick could see what his father was doing to me and when I said that I felt a wave of piece come over me.
+I even said a prayer that Rick could see what his father was doing to me and when I said that I felt a wave of peace come over me.
 My prayer would be answered I knew it.

 “You know the dead can see everything.
 He can see what you’re doing right now, “ I said.
 I said it because I wanted him to stop, but he wasn’t done.